Dustyroom/flat-kit-doc/_docs/outlines.md

 Also, in URP you have an ability to chain and change the orders of Image effects, but it's a general Unity information.
 More info in the chapter [Flat Kit Image Effects in URP](/flat-kit-in-urp/#flat-kit-image-effects-in-urp)

-Please note that *Outline Image Effect* is a global effect, as it is used as the camera component in Built-In RP and as a scene's Renderer Feature in URP, which is suitable for a consistent look of your project.
-If you would like to outline a particular object on your scene, you can engage the shader instead — [Stylized Surface with Outline](/shaders/stylized-surface-with-outline-shader) shader.
+Please note that *Outline Image Effect* is a global effect.
+You can use [*Stylized Surface*](/stylized-surface/#outline) shader to outline a particular object.
+It is a parameter (shader pass) that is built on top of the *Stylized Surface* shader.
+It has all the features of the *Stylized Surface* shader plus the outline feature.

 If you would like to exclude an object from an outline pass, considering that you are using one of the Stylized Surface shaders, and you are in a URP project, please go to the interface of the shader and switch rendering to 'Transparent'.
 It won't change the look of the shader but will exclude it from the outline pass.
 You can control this too as described a few paragraphs above in Render Event list part.